Batman: Rise of Sin Tzu: Plot

-Publicity
+Marketing and release

-One of the main draws to the game was that it introduced a new character into the Batman universe, as Batman: The Animated Series did with Harley Quinn.
-This new character, Sin Tzu, was created by comics artist Jim Lee.
-However, Sin Tzu did not gain popularity as a character and was not seen in any other media, with the exception of the game's novelization, for almost fifteen years before finally appearing in Suicide Squad Most Wanted: El Diablo and Killer Croc #3 (October 2016).
-The game shipped in regular versions with just the game, and boxed special editions that came with action figures for the Xbox and PS2 versions, and a lithograph with the GameCube version.
-Despite the special editions, Batman: Rise of Sin Tzu did not earn Greatest Hits, Player's Choice or Platinum Hits on the PlayStation 2, GameCube or Xbox respectively.
+One of the main draws to the game was its introduction of a new character to the Batman universe, similarly to how Batman: The Animated Series marked the debut of Harley Quinn, who became a mainstay of subsequent Batman stories.
+This new character, Sin Tzu, was designed by comic artist Jim Lee.
+However, Sin Tzu did not gain popularity as a character and was not seen in any other media, with the exception of the game's novelization, for thirteen years before making his comic debut in Suicide Squad Most Wanted: El Diablo and Killer Croc #3 (October 2016).

+Batman: Rise of Sin Tzu was released on October 16, 2003, for the Xbox and PlayStation 2, on October 27 for the Game Boy Advance, and on November 11 for the GameCube in North America.
+In Europe, the Xbox version was released on November 14, 2003, the PlayStation 2 version was released on November 21, and the GameCube version was released on December 5.
+The game shipped with multiple editions, including a standard version containing just the game, boxed special editions for the Xbox and PlayStation 2 containing action figures, and a special GameCube edition that came with a bonus lithograph.
+Despite the special editions, Batman: Rise of Sin Tzu did not earn Greatest Hits, Player's Choice, or Platinum Hits on the PlayStation 2, GameCube, or Xbox, respectively.

 Other media

-A novel based on the game with the same name was released around the same time of the games release date.
-The novel, written by Devin Grayson and Flint Dille (who wrote the game's script) was told in the first person, with Clayface, the Scarecrow, a Stonegate inmate named Freddie Galan, Bane, a Hispanic thug named Ramon Domingo, Sin Tzu, Batman, Batgirl, Robin, Nightwing, and Alfred each providing the narrative at different points.
+A novel based on the game, also titled Batman: Rise of Sin Tzu, was released in 2003.
+The novel, written by Devin Grayson and Flint Dille (who wrote the game's script), is told in the first person, with Clayface, the Scarecrow, a Stonegate inmate named Freddie Galan, Bane, a Hispanic thug named Ramon Domingo, Sin Tzu, Batman, Batgirl, Robin, Nightwing, and Alfred Pennyworth each providing the narration at different points.

-Batman: Shadow of Sin Tzu was a year-long webcomic released bi-weekly on the DC Comics website, serving as a sequel to events depicted in Batman: Rise of Sin Tzu.
+Batman: Shadow of Sin Tzu was a year-long webcomic released bi-weekly on the DC Comics website, serving as a sequel to the events of Rise of Sin Tzu.